New & Used Lexus GX: In Depth

 GET A FREE PRICE QUOTE

 The Lexus GX is a luxury SUV that’s based on a truck; it’s also part of a dying breed on the market.
-It’s a lower volume car that is situated between the RX crossover and the full-size LX SUV.
-It also shares the same chassis as the Toyota FJ and 4Runner models.
+It’s a lower volume car that's nestled between the RX crossover and the full-size LX SUV in the Lexus lineup.
+It also uses the same underpinnings as the Toyota FJ and 4Runner models.

 With Lexus luxury features ladled onto the truck underpinnings, the GX blends substantial off-road capability with comfortable open-road cruising.
 Launched for the 2010 model year, the upright, bluff GX features a 301-horseopwer V-8 engine mated to a six-speed automatic transmission.
 Performance is only adequate, however; the Lexus GX is one tall, heavy vehicle.
 A variety of electronic systems supervise its off-pavement behavior, where it does surprisingly well, courtesy of standard adjustable roll bars; adaptive suspension and height adjustment for the rear shocks; various systems to control rock crawling and hill descents; and electronic simulation of a locking differential, using the anti-lock brakes.